Aztec body modification: History

 The Aztecs were not the only group in Mesoamerica to practice extensive body modification.
 The Maya had a great history of body modification and arguably so did the Olmec and other major groups.
-Indeed, ritual practices that included many forms of body modification is key in the list of tenets that are cultural traits shared that make Mesoamerica a “culture area”, an idea proposed by anthropologist Paul Kirchhoff.
+Indeed, ritual practices that included many forms of body modification is key in the list of tenets that are cultural traits shared that make Mesoamerica a "culture area", an idea proposed by anthropologist Paul Kirchhoff.

 It is possible that many of the ritual practices may have come from the ritual practice of autosacrifice, the practice of bloodletting on oneself.
 It had a potent tie to the shamanistic and religious beliefs of the Aztec.
 By drawing blood they appeased their primary god, Huitzilopochtli.

 Hard structure modifications

 Skeletal

-The cultures of Mesoamerica were well-known for making skeletal modifications and the Aztec certainly practiced these as well.
-The Florentine Codex speaks of a practice that the Aztec used in ritualistic ceremonies in which “children were grabbed by the neck to make them grow tall”.
+The cultures of Mesoamerica were well known for making skeletal modifications and the Aztec certainly practiced these as well.
+Book 8 of the Florentine Codex speaks of a practice that the Aztec used in ritualistic ceremonies in which "children were grabbed by the neck to make them grow tall".
 This process may have caused changes in skeletal structure, due to stretched muscle attachments.